 5. Valençay and Sancerre

 Another classic French goat cheese that always brings a bit of interest to an apéro is the valençay.
 With its distinctive pyramid shape, you can easily recognize the valençay from a distance.
-Named after the town of Valençay in the Loire Valley, this goat cheese is usually aged around 3 weeks.
+Named after the town of Valençay in the Loire Valley, this local specialty is usually aged around 3 weeks.

 The valençay has a bit of a nutty taste thanks to the fine charcoal powder which is coated to preserve it.
 Because of this, it pairs well with a sancerre white wine which tends to be dry and acidic with flavors of peach and citrus.
 You can read more about the sancerre and other wines from the Loire valley here.